Buena Vista Social Club (album): Chart performance

-As of 2020, the album had sold over 8 million copies. and is considered one of the most best-selling Latin albums of all time worldwide.
+As of 2020, the album had sold over eight million copies. and is considered one of the best-selling Latin albums of all time worldwide.

 Buena Vista Social Club achieved considerable sales in Europe, reaching the Top 10 in several countries, including Germany where it topped the charts, as well as the US, where it reached number 80 on the Billboard 200.
 In 2009, it was awarded a double platinum certification from the Independent Music Companies Association which indicated sales of at least 1,000,000 copies throughout Europe.
 As of October 2017, it is the second bestselling Latin album in the United States after Dreaming of You (1995) by Selena.